At State Farm®, we care about being good neighbors. Here are ways you can show kindness and extend a hand in restoring your own community.

 - Support local causes.
 Don't miss the nearby ice cream social or chili dinner, and stop at the next car wash fundraiser.
 It's a simple way to show you care about what everyone in your community is up to.

 - Visit the schools.
-Meet your children's teachers and area parents, or volunteer to help in a classroom or with students one-on-one.
+Meet your children's teachers and area parents, or volunteer to help in a classroom or one on one as a reading mentor.

 - Speak up.
 Take an active role in bettering your neighborhood by speaking to the city council or community groups about what progress and programs you'd like to see.
 Encourage your neighbors to join you.